Politiken/jppol-safeframes/README.md

 ## load

-When the banner is loaded the safeframe sends the a message with the content "safeframeloaded:" + position
+When the banner is loaded the safeframe sends the a message with the content "safeframeloaded"